 Basketball season is in full swing as we countdown to the championships!
 I am sure there will be lots of parties for The Big Tournament.
 I completely understand that throwing a party, especially a sports themed one, can be daunting.
 However, think of it this way- cakes, cookies, pizza, OREOs and many classic party dishes are all round.
 Guess what else is round?
 A basketball!
-So this theme is actually a cinch to do.
+So, this theme is actually a cinch to do.
 A few snacks and some festive themed crafts really help everyone to get into the spirit!

 The table is layered with a coordinating piece of felt cut to size and some wood-look floor tiles.
 While you may not have scrap tile laying around the house, another festive tea towel or even painted scrap wood would look beautiful.

 One thing I love about parties is creating crafts and decorating for the party.
 We threw around quite a few ideas about what to serve and I wanted to do something special with the drinks.
 Usually, I put cold sodas in a giant ice bucket and just go with it.
 However, the ice melts so fast and the bucket gets so heavy that I can’t lift it on my own.
-That was how I decided to serve individual mason jars with Coke Zero and ice.
+That was how I decided to serve individual mason jars with ice.
 Of course, I gave them the full basketball party theme treatment!

 Easy and SO cute… and of course, you can’t beat OREOs for when that desire for something sweet hits.
 These simple decorated OREOs are pretty awesome, you guys… so let’s talk about that for a sec.
 I dipped the OREOs in orange candy melts, covering both sides.
 I scooped them up with a fork and shook off any excess chocolate.
-Allow the candy coating to cool on wax paper or a silicone baking mat.
+Allow the candy coating to cool on wax paper or my favorite silicone baking mat.
 Using a #1 Cake Decorating tip (very, very tiny round hole) and black candy melts, write the stripes on the basketballs.